shantanuj/Fine_Grained_Sen_Extraction/GUIDE.md

 _
 4) Give model a name to save it later (restored for training)

+NOTE: Train seq2seq with train_seq2seq.py.
+Once the loss reaches an optimum value, train absa with train_absa.py.
+Since training is separate but shares the same model, iterative training (seq2seq then absa then more seq2seq) is possible.

+REMEMBER TO change train_seq2seq in config.py to switch from seq2seq to absa training

 5) For new vocab either use config or manually update vocab pickle file.

 6) Do not run make data